CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-4.md

    ![](../media/ex-4-github5.png)

-1. Click on Next from the bottom right to continue with the next exercies.
+1. Click on Next from the bottom right to continue with the next exercise.

 ### Summary